zowe/docs-site/docs/user-guide/at-tls-configuration.md

 Ensure the rules are active and that the filters on port range and job names are properly set.

-### Non matching ciphers
+### Non matching ciphers / protocols

-An error can occur if the [list of ciphers](#ciphers) does not match between the ones configured in the AT-TLS rules and the ones used by non AT-TLS-aware clients.
+An error can occur if the [list of ciphers](#ciphers) or the TLS protocol does not match between the ones configured in the AT-TLS rules and the ones used by non AT-TLS-aware clients.

 __Solution:__
 Review the supported TLS versions and ciphers used in both the client and the server.

+### Additional troubleshooting

+When asking for support make sure to follow IBM guides for troubleshooting AT-TLS problems.
+This is covered in the "Diagnosing Application Transparent Transport Layer Security (AT-TLS)" article on IBM documentation.

+Ensure you collect the logs and current configurations when contacting support.

 ## Full example of AT-TLS configuration